lgrcia/prose/docs/source/tutorials/photometry-analysis/photometry-analysis.rst

 .. image:: output_2_0.png
    :align: center

 and continue with further visualisation or analysis.
-All available plotting methods are described in TODO.
+All available plotting methods are described in the :ref:`quick-ref` and in details in :py:class:`~prose.Photometry`.